novasup666/mars/readme.md

 And q is a float.

-Published in May 2024 but coded earlier this year and inspired by a school project of Regex Parser.
+Published in May 2024 but coded earlier this year and inspired by a school project of Regex Parser

-(Made in OCaml because we in France bby!)